-The Yale Divinity School is a community in which members of the faculty mentor students to help them achieve their full academic, professional, and personal potential.
+- 1. Failure to maintain a satisfactory academic record. - 2.
+Lack of aptitude or personal fitness for the ministry. - Behavior that violates generally acknowledged canons and standards of scholarship or professional practice. - 4.
+Behavior that is disruptive to the educational process. - Violation of the regulations detailed in the YDS policy concerning General Conduct and Discipline (above).
+Disciplinary actions are initiated by the Professional Studies Committee or the Disciplinary Committee.
+The student concerned has the right to appear before the initiating committee.
+The decision to terminate the relationship of a student with YDS is made by the General Faculty on recommendation of one of these committees.
+The committees may also impose lesser penalties such as reprimand or probation.
+The faculty reserves the right to withhold a degree from a candidate where there is compelling evidence of serious moral misconduct, or while disciplinary actions or criminal proceedings are pending.
+FREEDOM OF EXPRESSION The Yale Divinity School is committed to the protection of free inquiry and expression in the classroom and throughout the school community.
+In this, the School reflects the University's commitment to and policy on freedom of expression as eloquently stated in the Woodward Report (Report of the Committee on Freedom of Expression at Yale, 1974).
+See https://studentlife.yale.edu/guidance-regarding-free-expression-and-peaceable-assembly-students-yale.
+STATEMENT ON CONSENSUAL RELATIONS The Yale Divinity School is a community in which members of the faculty mentor students to help them achieve their full academic, professional, and personal potential.
 Students rely on the other-centered character of faculty concern for them and approach the relationship in a spirit of trust.
 For these reasons, members of the YDS faculty shall not have amorous or sexual relations with a YDS student, defined as anyone taking a course at YDS, even when they are ostensibly consensual.
-This principle is supported by the School's pedagogy with regard to relationships between a minister, priest, or lay professional and a member of the congregation in which he or she has a role of pastoral leadership.
-Just as we teach that such sexual relations are harmful to the congregant and to the ethos of the congregation as a whole, we take the same position with regard to faculty and masters-level students regardless of whether the faculty member in question has or might reasonably expect to have pedagogical or direct supervisory responsibilities over the student in question.
+This principle is supported by the School's pedagogy with regard to relationships between a member of the congregation and a minister, priest, or lay professional who has a role of pastoral leadership.
+Just as we teach that such sexual relations are harmful to the congregant and to the ethos of the congregation as a whole, we take the same position with regard to faculty and master's-level students regardless of whether the faculty member in question has or might reasonably expect to have pedagogical or direct supervisory responsibilities over the student in question.
 This policy applies to all YDS faculty.
 YDS faculty are also subject to the University Policy on Teacher-Student Consensual Relations.
 The YDS policy does not pertain to relationships established before the student's or the faculty member's affiliation with YDS.
 In the case of these relationships, the University Policy does pertain: that is, the faculty members in question may not have direct pedagogical or supervisory responsibilities.
 Violations of the YDS or the University Policy by an instructor will normally lead to appropriate disciplinary action.
 Adopted by the Yale Divinity School faculty, May 4, 2010.